Privacy Policy

 4. Cookies and Local Storage

 The Service does not set advertising or tracking cookies.
-PostHog stores an anonymous session identifier in your browser's localStorage (not as a cookie) under keys prefixed with ph_.
+The__sessioncookie described above is the only cookie we set ourselves and it exists solely to keep you signed in.
+PostHog stores an anonymous session identifier in your browser's localStorage under keys prefixed with ph_.
 Vercel may set a small number of essential, first-party operational cookies for hosting and performance measurement.
-None of these contain personal information or are used for advertising purposes.
+None of these contain personal information or are used for advertising.

 5. Third-Party Services